About

 Adegoke was born and raised in Lagos, Nigeria.
 He immigrated to Canada in 2019 and is a Chartered Insurance Professional with over 10 years of experience in the insurance industry.
 He holds a bachelor’s degree in mechanical engineering from the University of Ilorin, Nigeria and works with Aviva Insurance as a National Property Claims Adjuster, handling property claims across provinces in Canada.
 Adegoke’s expertise cut across Insurance Operations, Enterprise Risk Management, and Project Management.

 His professional designations include The Chartered Insurance Professional (CIP), Canadian Risk Management Designation (CRM), Certified Business Analysis Professional (CBAP), and Project Management Professional (PMP).
-He is also a community builder and currently volunteers at Edmonton Food Bank & Africa Centre, He is the Facilities Director for The Nigerian Canadian Association of Edmonton (NCAE), and Connector & Mentor at the Edmonton Region Immigrant Employment Council (ERIEC).
+He is also a community builder and currently volunteers at Edmonton Food Bank & Africa Centre, He is the Facilities Director for The Nigerian Canadian Association of Edmonton (NCAE).

 Kyle Schole

-Kyle Schole grew up on a farm near Westlock, AB in Treaty 6 Territory.
-In his role as Vice-Chair of the North Saskatchewan Watershed Alliance, he has been leading an initiative to see 718km of the kisiskâciwani-sîpiy (North Saskatchewan River) in Alberta designated under the Canadian Heritage Rivers System (CHRS), which will contribute to the conservation, stewardship, and celebration of the river’s exceptional natural, cultural, and recreational values.
+Kyle led a successful intermunicipal initiative to see 718km of kisiskâciwani-sîpiy (North Saskatchewan River) in Alberta designated under the Canadian Heritage Rivers System, contributing to conservation, stewardship, and celebration of the river’s exceptional values for future generations.

 Lauren Wheeler